 Since its introduction, pizza has been a favorite meal for Americans, so why wouldn’t pizza become a favorite menu item on food trucks since they have hit American streets?

-We have assisted a few pizza vendors in developing and executing various types of pizza concepts in the last year.
+We have assisted a few pizza food truck vendors in developing and executing various types of pizza concepts in the last year.
 Having worked with various types of ovens (gas-fired, electric and wood) we are often asked to explain the difference on both culinary and operational fronts: Gas?
 Wood?
 Electric?

 Authentic wood-fired pizza can require a great commitment of labor, capital and training.
-Any mobile food vendor who chooses this path needs to do so from an essential passion for the authenticity of this method.
+Any pizza food truck vendor who chooses this path needs to do so from an essential passion for the authenticity of this method.
 Without this core passion and belief, the financial, operational, spatial, environmental and training requirements are not justified.

 Great ingredients, consistency of execution, good recipes and proper cooking; no matter the fuel source, make great pizza.